jorritfolmer/TA-netflow-logstash/README.md

 ## Installation

-1. Install this Splunk TA on your Splunk (Enterprise Security) search head.
-Make sure to rename it Splunk_TA_netflow_logstash or TA-netflow-logstash otherwise ES won't eat it.
+1. Install this TA on your Splunk (Enterprise Security) search head.
+Make sure to rename it TA-netflow-logstash otherwise ES won't eat it.
 2. Install Logstash on an instance that will receive netflow data from the various netflow probes
 3. Install a Splunk Universal Forwarder on the Logstash instance
 4. Disable any existing Splunk Add-on for Netflow (Splunk_TA_flowfix)